speg03/nestargs/README.md

 # => _NestedNamespace(apple=_NestedNamespace(n=2, price=1.5), banana=_NestedNamespace(n=3, price=3.5))
 ```

-Let's take out only the program argument apple.
+Variables obtained by parsing command line arguments can be referenced by hierarchy.

 ```python
 args.apple
 # => _NestedNamespace(n=2, price=1.5)
 ```

-You can also get each value.
+Of course, you can also refer directly to variables lower down in the hierarchy.

 ```python
 args.apple.price
 # => 1.5
 ```

-If you want a dictionary format, you can get it this way.
+When referring to each level of hierarchy, you can use `vars` to create a dictionary format.

 ```python
 vars(args.apple)